daltyboy11/daltyboy11.github.io/about.md

 permalink: /about/
 ---

-Software engineer interested in web3 and DeFi
+Software engineer interested in crypto an defi.